 Find answers to the following questions

-on this website about query letters:
+on this website about agent queries:

-- What is a query letter?
+- What is a book query letter?

 - What is a SASE?

-Create An Irresistible Query Letter
+Create Irresistible Query Letters

 My name is Mark Malatesta and I’m a former literary agent and the former president and owner of New Brand Agency Group.
 I’m also the former Marketing & Licensing Manager of Blue Mountain Arts, the book and gift publisher that invented e-greetings and then sold their e-card division for close to $1 billion dollars.
-Today I’m an author coach and my primary focus is helping authors of all genres (fiction, nonfiction, and children’s book) get the attention of top literary agents.
+Today I’m an author coach and my primary focus is helping authors of all genres (fiction, nonfiction, and children’s book) get the attention of top literary agents with successful query letters.
 Through my companies The Bestselling Author and Literary Agent Undercover, I help authors at all stages of development through various Websites for Authors and 1-on-1 Author Coaching.

 Authors I’ve worked with have gotten six-figure book deals and been on bestseller lists such as the New York Times.
 Their books have been published with major publishers such as Random House, Scholastic, and Thomas Nelson.
 Their books have been optioned for television, stage, and feature film with companies such as Paramount Pictures and DreamWorks.
 They’ve won countless awards.
 And, their writing has been licensed in more than 40 countries, resulting in millions of books sold.
 Click here to see Mark Malatesta Reviews.

 You might be next.